KBOO Board Meetings

 KBOO’s volunteer training in radio operations is commendable and deserves support.
 As for programs, my favorites are Democracy Now, First Voices, Gospel and More, Sojourner Truth, Africa Oye, Spanish Language music, blues, and country.
 I look forward to becoming more familiar with KBOO programs and operations, and assisting KBOO as I can through Board service.

 Interested in joining the KBOO Board?
-Call 503-381-7591, or email KBOO's Nominating Committee at firstname.lastname@example.org, and request an application.
+Call Jill at 503-381-7591, or email KBOO's Nominating Committee at firstname.lastname@example.org, and request an application.